glorymugizi/youtube-video-player/README.md

 # youtube-video-player

-This is a Microverse.org pre-enrolment assigment about a youtube video play.
+This is a pre-enrollment assignment for Microverse.org regarding a YouTube video play.
-The project is about embedding videos and images on a webpage and its goal is to make the page look similar to a youtube page and display video.
+The project involves embedding videos and graphics on a webpage with the purpose of making the page look like a YouTube page and displaying video.
-Photo credit to upslash.com and specific to Saurav Mahto,Karthik,Pawel Szvmanski,Austin Distel and others all unsplash.com contributers.
+Photo credit goes to unsplash.com and, in particular, Saurav Mahto, Karthik, Pawel Szvmanski, Austin Distel, and others.